kiranShetty7/ui-builder/README.md

 # Dynamic UI Builder with JSON

 Welcome to the Dynamic UI Builder with JSON !
 This project allows you to create dynamic and highly customizable user interfaces for your applications using JSON configurations.
+Effortlessly redefine aesthetics with simple metadata tweaks – no coding required.

+### Demo

+Check out the live demo [here](https://codesandbox.io/p/sandbox/ui-builder-ndrttl?file=%2Fsrc%2FApp.js).

 ### Prerequisites